Semicolonstartingtexts/conversationhubstandards/standards.md

 Clustering System Commands

 Attach...
-When given starting a system command, attaches a resource if the resource will increase the locally available memory, storage, network connectivity, or power, letting the command giving user notice if the resource will act as a relaypoint, and how much more effectively a previously done server interaction could be done now
+When given starting a system command, attaches a resource if the resource will increase the locally available memory, storage, network connectivity, computational ability, modes of interfacing or power, letting the command giving user notice if the resource will act as a relaypoint, and how much more effectively a previously done server interaction could be done now

 Unattach...
 When given starting a system commands, unattaches a resource from the locally available resources to the relaypoint and servers, and tells you how much less effectively a previous server interaction could be done now

+Extension System Commands

+Utilize… extends the server to a new node of interactivity and expands functionality of the server through the network of the cluster

+Cease/stop the utilization of… severs the servers extension to the mode of interactivity

 Setup System Commands